Table of Contents

 How Do I Pay My Student Loans?

-The federal government offers a handful of options when it comes to federal student loan repayment .
-These repayment plans are designed for people with different types of financial situations and priorities, from those who want a straightforward way to pay off their loans in 10 year period to those looking for income-driven repayment plans.
+The federal government offers a handful of options when it comes to federal student loan repayment.
+These repayment plans are designed for people with different types of financial situations and priorities — from those who want a straightforward way to pay off their loans in a 10-year period to those looking for income-driven repayment plans.

-Here’s a quick rundown of the options offered for federal student loans:
+Here’s a quick rundown of the repayment options offered for federal student loans.

-The Standard Repayment plan is the default loan repayment plan for federal student loans.
-The Standard Repayment plan has you pay a fixed amount every month for up to 10 years in order to pay off your loan(s).
+• The Standard Repayment Plan is the default loan repayment plan for federal student loans.
+Borrowers pay a fixed amount every month within 10 years in order to pay off their loan(s).

-Another option is Extended Repayment , which works similarly to the Standard Repayment plan.
-Instead of making payments over 10 years, the payments are extended up to 25 years.
+• The Extended Repayment Plan is similar to the Standard Repayment Plan but instead of making payments over 10 years, the payments are extended up to 25 years.

 In addition to the repayment plans offered by the federal government, you might also consider refinancing your student loans with a private company.
 Loan refinancing pays off your current federal and private student loans with a new loan from a private lender.

 The private lender will review factors like your credit history and income potential to determine your new terms.
-For some borrowers, student loan refinancing may result in a lower interest rate, lower monthly payments, or even a shorter repayment term—which could mean you spend less money in interest over the life of the loan.
+For some borrowers, student loan refinancing may result in a lower interest rate, lower monthly payments, or even a shorter repayment term — which could mean you spend less money in interest over the life of the loan.
+Conversely, if you refinance with an extended term, you may pay more interest over the life of the loan.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.